Visyond/website-hugo/site/content/faq/faq-page-title.md

               <strong>Visyond is a collaboration-first platform</strong> that
               combines spreadsheets, automated analysis and spreadsheet-driven
               visualizations into a streamlined, integrated workflow.
-        faqSectionSubTitle: Visyond is not a standalone visualization tool
+        faqSectionSubTitle: Visyond is not an add-on or a standalone visualization tool
     faqSectionTitle: What Visyond is not?
   - faqSectionContent:
       - answersList: